The Jewel in the Crown

 Long Term ownership of property should always result in a “double benefit”:-

-Many organisations, including Finlease will happily look at the feasibility of such a transaction for a company wanting to be more like ABC than XYZ for the next 25 years.
+Many organisations, including Finlease will happily look at the feasibility of such a transaction for a company wanting to look more like ABC than XYZ in 20 years.